Senator Langley describes how practicing law has changed over the five decades of his service in this latest edition of the Central Florida Legalcast.

 Come in for a consultation where our attorneys can determine if setting up a trust is the right answer for you, and how to start going about it.
 When it comes to getting a trust attorney, Apopka and the rest of the Orlando area can count on us.

-Josh was born and raised in Florida, growing up in Ocoee and Winter Garden.
-He currently resides in Groveland with his wife and son.
+Josh was born and raised in Central Florida, growing up in Ocoee and Winter Garden.
 He Graduated from University of Central Florida with a Bachelor’s Degree in Legal Studies and a Minor in Business Administration.
-He has been a Paralegal for over 5 years.
-When he’s not spending time with his family, Josh likes to work in his garage, building things out of wood and working on his car.
+He is currently attending Barry University – Dwayne O. Andreas School of Law where he is working to obtain his Juris Doctor and is on the Executive Board of the Barry Law Review Journal.

 Many use Facebook as a means of socially connecting with people and while the platform is appealing to many, the dangers are now being felt in many marriages across our country.
 The Academy of Matrimonial Lawyers recently found that 81 percent of their members saw a significant rise in divorce cases attributed to social network sites like Facebook.
 “It’s huge” states Marlene Eskind Moses, the AAML president.
 Sites like Facebook are easy to use with little to no accountability.
 It insulates the user and those they associate with from exposure, allowing the transgressions to abound.